Skip to main content

 Step 1: Register DataSapien project (Beta)

-Before you can add Mobile SDK to your iOS app, you need to request an enterprise project to connect to your app.
+Before you can add Mobile SDK to your iOS app, you need to create your account and logging into the Orchestrator using your registered domain.

 Step 3: Add DataSapien iOS SDK to your app